radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 ```

 Ok, it looks like our `ProjectRepository#all` method is now working and
 fetching records from the database successfully.
+Due to the `map_with` call on
+the end of our query, our relation will map the returned results into `Project`
+objects.

-It's time to use this in the
-controller.
-Let's go into `app/controllers/projects_controller.rb` and define
+It's time to use the repository's `all` method in the controller.
+Let's go into
-an `index` action:
+`app/controllers/projects_controller.rb` and define an `index` action:

 ```ruby
 def index
   @projects = repo.all
 end
 ```
 This is calling the `repo` method defined at the bottom of this controller:

 ```ruby